alankent/OrdinaryCartoonMaker/README.md

 ![Sample shot](./docs/EORainSampleShot.png)

-Please note: The Sequences 2.1 API removed a few fields I needed access to from a previous version of the API so this code uses Reflection to sneak under the covers to get access to what I need (with some help from [Ellka](https://forum.unity.com/members/ellka.3283484/) from Unity!)
+Please note: The Sequences 2.1 API removed a few fields I needed access to from a previous version of the API so this code uses C# Reflection to sneak under the covers to get access to what I need (with some help from [Ellka](https://forum.unity.com/members/ellka.3283484/) from Unity!)
 The Sequences API is planned to change again in the future, but this works